Park Daily Rates

 Pets are not allowed in the park.

 The Polar Caves were formed during the last Ice Age, long before the invention of strollers and baby carriers.
 Neither of these modern conveniences works well while touring the caves due to steep inclines and declines, tight spaces and in some cases low ceilings.
-Strollers are not able to navigate over stairs.
+Strollers are not able to navigate over the stairs.
 A baby-back carrier or snuggly type device is not advised as it may leave the child exposed to physical injury if a caregiver slipped or fell.
 However, many parents have toured the caves by utilizing a front pack baby carrier throughout the caves.
 We advise that you do not attempt to tour the caves with backpack carriers as you will be asked to leave your carrier in your car or at our cave guide platform.
 Additionally, we do have a baby changing station located in both our Maple Lodge and Main Lodge.

 Why is it called Polar Caves?